-Even successful mid-career professionals can be daunted by the sight of a blank page on which they are expected to create an essay that will help get them admitted to the Chicago Booth Executive MBA program.
-The purpose of this blog posting is to give you helpful hints and strategies, and some friendly encouragement, for getting those essays (a) started, and (b) finished.
+Even successful mid-career professionals can be daunted by the sight of a blank page on which they have to write an essay to help get them admitted to the Chicago Booth Executive MBA program.
+The purpose of this blog posting is to give you helpful hints and strategies and some friendly encouragement for getting those essays (a) started, and (b) finished.

 In this post, we’ll mainly be talking about the required essay: “Why are you seeking an MBA from Chicago Booth and what do you hope to contribute to the program?”
 We’ll talk about the Optional Essay briefly at the end.

 THE REQUIRED ESSAY

 Helpful Hint #1: Relax.

 The reason you’re writing the essay, as with most aspects of the admissions process, is to help you and Chicago Booth determine if you are a good fit for one another.
 There’s nothing sneaky or mysterious about it.
 So take it seriously, but don’t let it paralyze you!

 Helpful Hint #2: Remember to answer the whole question!

 In my experience, a lot of draft essays devote almost all of their time and space to answering the first part of the question (Why are you seeking the Executive MBA from Booth) and give little or no attention to the second part (What will you contribute).
 Don’t forget to explain why other students will find it interesting and useful to have you as a classmate.

 There is no need for you to devote space to heaping praise on Booth and telling the Admissions Team how wonderful Booth is; they already know.
 There’s no need to sell them on this, and you don’t want to sound like you’re piling on flattery.
 On the other hand, it is a good idea to spend a few sentences discussing why you and Booth are a good fit to one another.